ioBroker/create-adapter/README.md

 ## Publishing

 Do not publish directly using `npm`.
 Instead create a new release with the release script `npm run release ...`.
-This creates a tag on github, performs a test run on TravisCI and after a successful build automatically publishes to npm.
+This creates a tag on github, performs a test run on Github Actions and after a successful build automatically publishes to npm.

 You can semantically increase the version and publish it by using